ScriptBlock/VPXAssetLoader/README.md

 ## Some notes about this script

 * There's about zero error checking.
 Don't fuck up.
 Consider your parameters wisely.
-If you overwrite all your shit because you didn't read the directions or because my code sucks, that's on you.
-Maybe run this a few times in a test directory to make sure it does what you intend.
+If you overwrite all your shit because you didn't read the directions or because my code sucks, that's on you.  *Maybe run this a few times in a test directory to make sure it does what you intend*.
 * Make sure your directories are enclosed in double quotes.
 I have no idea what will happen if you pass paths with spaces and don't wrap them in quotes.
 * The asset format is meant to be compatible with ModRetro's filing strategy of folder names that match the table names, with the assets embedded within.
 * -backup has not been implemented yet.